rmistry75/BlackLineAPIJam/Basic/Lab 4 API Consumption - Developers and Apps/README.md

 * Click OK

 * In the left frame, click the /employees GET endpoint.
 In the right frame, click Execute.
 You should see a 2xx response code and a list of employees.
 As an app developer, you can use the portal to test the API paths and see real response data.
-From here, a developer could start coding an app that will consume the API.
+From here, a developer could start coding an app that will consume the proxies included in the API products they registered.

 ![image alt text](./media/image_19.png)